Click here to download:

 Inclement Weather - What is the procedure for bad weather?

 At the first sign of inclement weather, campers will be brought indoors and into safety.
-Inclement weather includes lightening and extreme heat.
+Inclement weather includes lightning and extreme heat.

 Medication Administration - What is the procedure for when my child needs to take prescribed medication while at camp?